-- i.
-Coordinating nutrition education to students from early childhood to secondary as presented by level and using the Health and Family Life Education (HFLE) curriculum.
-Ensure curriculum content already covered in the other subject areas complement each other such as physical education and home economics, as well as: - a.
+i.
+Coordinate the communication and dissemination of nutrition education to students from early childhood to secondary level using the Health and Family Life Education (HFLE) curriculum.
+Furthermore, ensure that curriculum content already covered in the other subject areas complement each other such as physical education and home economics, as well as:

+- a.
 Foster an awareness of healthy eating habits and encourage physical activity through practical learning experiences. - b.
 Encourage children to participate in "hands on" food preparation activities. - c.
 Increase the awareness of non-communicable diseases and their impact on a healthy lifestyle. - d.
 Provide opportunities for students to practice healthy eating, physical activity and food safety principles to improve their health and well-being. - e.
 Providing the tools and resources in methodology delivery for effective integration of nutrition and healthy lifestyle information by teachers into broad curricula areas and within and across subject areas involving nutrition education.
 This includes developing exemplar lessons plans, and appropriate teaching materials to guide teachers on effective methods of including nutrition education in their teaching. - ii.
 Providing training in updated concepts for teachers at each level of the education system to improve their own eating behaviours and act as role models.